 Boondall Wetlands Environment Centre

-There is a portion of the centre which contains large glass windows and comfortable window seating which overlooks the wetlands.
-This is a great spot to sit and relax (you almost feel as though you are sitting among the trees).
+Large glass windows and comfortable window seating overlooks the wetlands and is a great spot to sit, relax, or even read a book to your little ones (you almost feel as though you are sitting among the trees).

 Bicycle and Walking Tracks